CONYERS VOCAL STUDIO

 Studio location: Rochester, NY & Online

 Throughout my professional career I have dedicated myself to educating individuals of a variety of ages and cultural backgrounds in classical music.
 I have 12 years of music outreach and workshop experience working with inner-city students in several different states.
 Teaching these students about the intricacies of opera, music theory, notation literacy, music pedagogy, musical repertoire, and genres.
-Currently, I am a member of the Young Professionals Advisory Board of the Newark Boys Chorus School.
-As a board member, my obligations include fundraising, performing benefit concerts, and mentoring many of these underserved young men of color who find their paths through music.
+I was a member of the Young Professionals Advisory Board of the Newark Boys Chorus School.
+As a board member, my obligations included fundraising, performing benefit concerts, and mentoring many of these underserved young men of color who find their paths through music.
 As a person who was raised in the inner-city and I have witnessed first-hand how music can positively affect your life.

 I received my Bachelor of Music in Vocal Performance at UNC School of the Arts, my Master of Music in Vocal Performance from Indiana University in Bloomington, Indiana, and my Professional Artist Certificate from the A.J.
 Fletcher Opera Institute.
 I have 12 years of private voice teaching experience.
 I am proficient in German, French, Italian, Spanish, Russian, and Latin.
 I am well versed in operatic repertoire, as well as musical theatre, and popular music genres.

-I have sixteen years of performing experience.
+I have over 20 years of performing experience.
 I have had the distinct honor of performing in prestigious opera houses and concert halls across America and Europe, such as Washington National Opera, Seattle Opera, English National Opera, Santa Fe Opera, Wolf Trap Opera, The Glimmerglass Festival, Aspen Opera Theater, Des Moines Metro Opera, Carnegie Hall, and the Kennedy Center for the Performing Arts Concert Hall.
 Mr. Conyers is currently on the voice faculty at the Eastman School of Music.

 I received my Bachelor of Music in Vocal Performance at UNC School of the Arts, my Master of Music in Vocal Performance from Indiana University in Bloomington, Indiana, and my Professional Artist Certificate from the A.J.
 Fletcher Opera Institute.
 I have 12 years of private voice teaching experience.
 I am proficient in German, French, Italian, Spanish, Russian, and Latin.
 I am well versed in operatic repertoire, as well as musical theatre, and popular music genres.

-I have sixteen years of performing experience.
+I have over 20 years of performing experience.
 I have had the distinct honor of performing in prestigious opera houses and concert halls across America and Europe, such as Washington National Opera, Seattle Opera, English National Opera, Santa Fe Opera, Wolf Trap Opera, The Glimmerglass Festival, Aspen Opera Theater, Des Moines Metro Opera, Carnegie Hall, and the Kennedy Center for the Performing Arts Concert Hall.
 Mr. Conyers is currently on the voice faculty at the Eastman School of Music.

 UPCOMING MASTERCLASSES